MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ::: moniker range="azure-devops"
 - **Stakeholders**: Provides partial access, can be assigned to unlimited users for free.
 Assign to users with no license or subscriptions who need access to a limited set of features.
 - **Basic**: Provides access to most features.
 Assign to users with a TFS CAL, with a Visual Studio Professional subscription, and to users for whom you are paying for Azure Boards & Repos in an organization.
-- **Visual Studio Subscription**: provides access to premium features and all published DevOps extensions.
+- **Visual Studio Subscription**: Provides access to premium features and all published DevOps extensions.
 Assign to users with a Visual Studio Enterprise subscription.
 ::: moniker-end

 ::: moniker range="azure-devops-2019"